Know All About Group B Strep During Pregnancy

 People with chronic health conditions can develop a more serious infection from Group B bacteria, although the reason for this happening in some people and not others, is not yet known.

 According to the CDC, these are the facts on Group B Strep.
 It happens to be the leading cause of meningitis in newborns.
-Around one quarter of pregnant women test positive for it.
-But such diseases can be prevented by administering intravenous antibiotics during labor.

-If a pregnant woman who tested positive for group B strep gets antibiotics during labor, the chances of her baby developing group B strep disease will be 1 out of 4,000, whereas a woman with group B strep who does not get treatment, the chances are 1 out of 200.
+If a pregnant woman who tested positive for group B strep gets antibiotics during labor, the chances of her baby developing group B strep disease will be 1 out of 4,000, whereas, for a woman with group B strep who does not get treatment, the chances are 1 out of 200.

 As always, please speak with your healthcare provider if you have any concerns about the health of you and your baby.